We are committed to protecting and respecting your privacy and personal data.

 CCTV, Photographs and Video Footage

-For your safety and security and the safety and security of our staff, CCTV may be in operation in all areas of venues used by the Eagles which are open to the public.
+For your safety and security and the safety and security of our staff, CCTV may be in operation in all areas of venues used by the Eagles which are open to the public, including the Eagles Community Arena (“the Arena”).

-By attending a Newcastle Eagles British Basketball League game you consent to being filmed, photographed or recorded as part of the audience with all rights reserved by the Eagles and the BBL.
+By attending a British Basketball League or Women’s British Basketball League game you also consent to being filmed, photographed or recorded as part of the audience with all rights reserved by the Eagles and the BBL/WBBL.

 Where we store your personal data